marijazafirovska/Black-Friday-Sales-Prediction/README.md

 ## Understanding the Data
 The data set consist of:
-  - 550.068 records (rows)
+  - 550.068 records (rows).
-  -   5.891 unique customers
+  -   5.891 unique customers.
   -   3.631 unique products.
-  -   7 numeric and 5 categorical features
+  -   7 numeric and 5 categorical features.

 **Missing values** were identified in two columns, **Product_category_2** (173.638 or 31%) and **Product_category_3** (383.247 or 69%).
 The missing values will be filled in the Data Preprocessing part.